IlyasDeckers/proxysql-docker/README.md

 ```

 ### Automatic backups
-The proxy creates backup automatically every 60 min and get retained for 30 days.
+The proxy creates backup automatically from a healthy node in your database cluster every 60 min and get retained for 30 days.
 It is advised to mount a volume to `/var/backup` for not losing backups when the container gets deleted.

 Later on backups can be configured trough variables.